enviodev/hyperindex/codegenerator/cli/README.md

 ## Usage

 **Important Commands Overview:**

 - `envio`
 - `envio init` - Auto-generates configuration, GraphQL schema, and event handlers based on the Greeter template.
 - `envio codegen` - Generates code after setting configuration and schema files.
 - `envio start` - Start the indexer.
-- `envio dev resart` - Restart and resync the local dev environment from scratch.
+- `envio dev` - Starts all the processes required for local development of the indexer.
-- `envio dev stop` - Delete the database and stop all processes
+- `envio stop` - Delete the database and stop all processes

 For a detailed breakdown of commands, refer to the [documentation](https://docs.envio.dev/docs/cli-commands).